 The Pharisees believed they were righteous because no court could convict them of murder.
 But Jesus countered that if courts were in charge of judging righteousness, then responding to others with unloving anger would get you arrested; and calling people insulting names would get you thrown into the fires of judgment.

-- Matthew 5:1-16: Jesus describes those who have saving faith (the Beatitudes).
+- Matthew 5:1-16: Jesus tells us those with saving faith are blessed who will receive a place in the kingdom (the Beatitudes).

-- Matthew 5:17-48: Jesus corrects the vision of holiness that the Pharisees have taught (the Antitheses).
+- Matthew 5:17-48: Jesus says your righteousness must be different than the kind the Pharisees have to enter the kingdom of heaven (the Antitheses).

 Matthew 5:17-20 introduces to the second major section of this sermon where Jesus gives examples of how our righteousness must surpass that of the scribes and Pharisees.
 Matthew 5:17-48 is called the Antithesis because Jesus quotes or paraphrases an Old Testament law and then makes an oppositional or antithetical statement.
 Each unit of this section has the structure: “your heard X but I say to you Y.”